What to expect:

 We use Only Pure Essential Oils!

-The resulting fragrances you get in your candles are the best possible that we have found, the scent is close to nature, as you might get if you rubbed your hand gently across a bunch of Lavender, if you had just prepared some fresh Lemongrass for a meal, or had freshly squeezed some citrus fruits.
+The resulting fragrances you get in your candles are of the finest oil blends that Emma has created, the scent is close to nature, as you might get if you rubbed your hand gently across a bunch of Lavender, if you had just prepared some fresh Lemongrass for a meal, or had freshly squeezed some citrus fruits.
 That’s what you can expect!

 A naturally delicate aroma, that won’t overpower the room.